 The aquarium gets millions of visitors each year from all over the world, which includes locals, international tourists, students, elderly, and within each of these groups, there are different dynamics including families, couples, and friends.
 We had to make sure that our potential solution could serve all these user groups.

-To keep the users’ perspectives in mind throughout the entire course of our work, we created a set of personas and empathy maps for three main user groups informed from our research that captures the majority of the visitors in the aquarium and a user journey for families
+To keep the users’ perspectives in mind throughout the entire course of our work, we created a set of personas and empathy maps for three main user groups (young couples, families, elderly) informed from our research that captures the majority of the visitors in the aquarium.

 In addition to understanding users' initial needs and desires, we took multiple visits to Cafe Aquaria to gather data on customers behaviors within the context of the cafe and to get a closer look of what may be causing the overcrowding of the cafe than simply due to a high volume of visitors.
 To achieve our research goals, our team came up with a research plan and employed the following research methods: